ikmckenz/target-pred-py/README.md

 This model is trained by creating a data set of chemical structures (encoded as SMILES) mapped to mechanisms of action.
 The SMILES data is used to generate a feature vector for each molecule with chemical fingerprinting algorithms, and this is fed into a random forest machine learning algorithm.

+New models are currently being experimented on in the `notebooks/` folder.

 ### Getting started
 To get up and running, first create the environment:
 ```bash